 This article will help you read and understand your pathology report for sinonasal undifferentiated carcinoma (SNUC).

-by Jason Wasserman, MD PhD FRCPC, updated on August 17, 2020
+by Jason Wasserman, MD PhD FRCPC, updated January 5, 2021

 When we breathe, air enters our body through our nose and mouth and travels down a long tube called the trachea into our lungs.
 The inside of the nose is called the nasal cavity and it helps to warm and clean the air before it reaches our lungs.
 The nasal cavity is surrounded by small paired (there is on each side of the face) air-filled spaces called paranasal sinuses that connect to the nasal cavity by small openings.
 Because the nasal cavity and sinuses are connected to each other, pathologists describe this area of the body as the sinonasal tract.

 The inside of the nasal cavity and the sinuses are lined by specialized epithelial cells that form a barrier called the epithelium.
 The tissue underneath the epithelium is called stroma and it is made up of blood vessels and small round structures called glands that make a substance called mucin.
 Pathologists use the word mucosa to describe tissue that includes both the epithelium and the stroma.

 Sinonasal undifferentiated carcinoma (SNUC) is a type of cancer that starts from the cells in the epithelium of the sinonasal tract.
 When examined under the microscope, the cells in sinonasal undifferentiated carcinoma do not look like any of the cells normally found in the epithelium.
 Pathologists use the word undifferentiated to describe cancer cells that do not look anything like normal, healthy cells.